VLS-1 V03: Results

 The integration tower, which cost R$6.5 million in 1995, cost about R$10 million to rebuild.
 The launch tower was completed and delivered in 2012, but in 2013 the base had not yet finished its reconstruction.
-A mock-up of the VLS-1 was tested on the tower in 2012, But in 2016 it was decided to end the VLS program in favor of the VLM.
-The VLS-1 V04 even had 70% of its structure completed, but was canceled with the end of the program.
+A mock-up of the VLS-1 was tested on the tower in 2012; In 2015, there were expectations that a partial test of the VLS would take place in 2016, with the AEB acknowledging the possibility that the program might be scrapped due to a lack of funding—a claim disputed by the Brazilian Air Force.
+But in 2016 it was decided to end the VLS program in favor of the VLM.
+The VLS-1 V04 even had 70% of its structure completed, with its launch first expected to happen in 2006; it was then expected to happen in 2012, but it was canceled with the end of the program.

 Victims

 The accident killed 21 civilians who were working at the time of the fire.